Société de l'assurance automobile du Québec

 To obtain an authorized driver’s permit, you must:

-- provide a certificate of no judicial record or a criminal record history as confirmation of a criminal record check.
-The document must be issued by a municipal police department or the Sûreté du Québec.
-Documents issued by private firms or the Royal Canadian Mounted Police are not accepted
+• provide a certificate of no judicial record (or your criminal record history confirming the criminal record check) issued by a municipal police department or the Sûreté du Québec (documents issued by private firms or the Royal Canadian Mounted Police are not accepted)

-- have completed training and passed the test in one of the recognized authorized driver’s permit training centres and provide proof that you have completed the training and proof that you have passed the test
+• have completed authorized driver training and passed the required test at one of the recognized training centres and provide proof that you have completed the training and passed the test

-For more details regarding training, contact Québec's Ministère des Transports.
+For more details regarding training, contact Québec’s Ministère des Transports et de la Mobilité durable.

 You must not: